 Growing up, I could burn through an entire day playing with "Legos."
 It was as if building the baddest spaceships, tanks, cars, and fortresses filled a void I didn’t even know was there.
 I remember being about seven or eight and telling my mom that I’d never get into drinking or drugs in high school because my friends and I would still be "building Legos."

-Have you had similar ponderings on Lego or other childhood playthings?
-Tell us all about it.
+Have you had similar ponderings on LEGO or other childhood playthings?
+Tell us all about them.